tiffany-mcguire/kicaco/PWA_SETUP_GUIDE.md

 ### PWA Not Installing:
 - ✅ Ensure you're using HTTPS
+- ✅ Check that certificates are properly configured
 - ✅ Check browser console for manifest errors
 - ✅ Verify service worker registration